GoodGuyKali/BSOD-Counter/README.md

 I may build apon this programm maybe adding more info such to as why you bluescreened and maybe some more features.
 Yet this is pointless since WinDBG is a thing and that is used for that sole purpose among other things.

+instructions:
+1, compile
+2, place compiled executable inside of your startup programs to get to your startup programs you press Windows Key + R then in the run box you put : shell:startup press enter and drag either a shortcut or the program itself into this folder

+everytime your windows boots up this program will  check to see if on this boot, you had a bsod.

+I could make this programm run on system boot but i think that would be overkill.